Laser ablation: Chemical analysis

 Laser ablation is used as a sampling method for elemental and isotopic analysis, and replaces traditional laborious procedures generally required for digesting solid samples in acid solutions.
 Laser ablation sampling is detected by monitoring the photons emitted at the sample surface - a technology referred to as LIBS (Laser Induced Breakdown Spectroscopy) and LAMIS (Laser Ablation Molecular Isotopic Spectrometry), or by transporting the ablated mass particles to a secondary excitation source, like the inductively coupled plasma.
 Both mass spectroscopy (MS) and optical emission spectroscopy (OES) can be coupled with the ICP.
 The benefits of laser ablation sampling for chemical analysis include no sample preparation, no waste, minimal sample requirements, no vacuum requirements, rapid sample-analysis turn-around time, spatial (depth and lateral) resolution, and chemical mapping.
 Laser ablation chemical analysis is viable for practically all industries, such as mining, geochemistry, energy, environmental, industrial processing, food safety, forensic and biological.
 Commercial instruments are available for all markets to measure every element and isotope within a sample.
+Some instruments combine both optical and mass detection to extend the analysis coverage, and dynamic range in sensitivity Commercial instruments are available for all markets to measure every element and isotope within a sample.
 Some instruments combine both optical and mass detection to extend the analysis coverage, and dynamic range in sensitivity.
+Companies like Allied Scientific Pro offer a range of advanced laser ablation systems for both industrial and laboratory applications, supporting precise material analysis and processing.